ziyint/Info_repo/README.md

 ## Download Docker image for analysis from DockerHub

-Firstly, to down load Docker iamge for this analysis from DockerHub, you should type:
+Firstly, to download Docker iamge for this analysis from DockerHub, you should type:

 ```bash
 docker pull ziyint/final_proj
 ```

 ## Execute the analysis and generate the report